Economy of the Song dynasty: The world's first paper money

+During the Jin–Song wars of 1214–1217, the Song paper currency depreciated significantly.
+It stabilized after these wars.
+In the midst of the Mongol wars and other financial distress, in 1265 the Song's introduced a new paper currency which severely depreciated in value.

+In later dynasties, the use and enforcement of paper currency was a method undertaken by the government as a response to the counterfeiting of copper coins.

 The subsequent Yuan, Ming, and Qing dynasties would issue their own paper money as well.
 Even the Southern Song's contemporary of the Jin dynasty to the north caught on to this trend and issued their own paper money.
 At the archeological dig at Rehe there was a printing plate found that dated to the year 1214, which produced notes that measured 10 cm by 19 cm in size and were worth a hundred strings of 80 cash coins.
 This Jurchen-Jin issued paper money bore a serial number, the number of the series, and a warning label that counterfeiters would be decapitated, and the denouncer rewarded with three hundred strings of cash.